-A similar survey conducted by the Women Lawyers Association of NSW (WLANSW) found that more than 70 per cent of female lawyers surveyed in NSW reported being sexually harassed in the workplace.7 Unwanted behaviours included touching, objectification, repeated advances in the workplace or at social events, and even being criticised for not going to a strip club after a work function.
+A similar survey conducted by the Women Lawyers Association of NSW (WLANSW) found that more than 70 per cent of female lawyers surveyed in NSW reported being sexually harassed in the workplace.7 Unwanted behavior’s included touching, objectification, repeated advances in the workplace or at social events, and even being criticized for not going to a strip club after a work function.
 The study found that direct managers accounted for 50% of the harassment cases and concerningly there were also reports of Human Resources Departments encouraging complainants to “not rock the boat”.

 The obvious question these results raise is, how can this behaviour be allowed to occur in a profession where fighting for justice is its raison d’être?